-Note that you need to install both the WLAN & Bluetooth drivers for the WLAN & Bluetooth Combo modules.
-However the Qualcomm Atheros (Combo) module WLAN driver will be installed with the standard LAN driver, but you will need to install the Bluetooth driver.
+You need to install both the WLAN & Bluetooth drivers for the Intel WLAN & Bluetooth Combo modules.
+The Qualcomm Atheros (Combo) module WLAN driver will be installed with the standard LAN driver, but you will need to install the Bluetooth driver.
+The AC/AD combo module requires both the WLAN & Bluetooth driver installation, and also requires a WIGIg driver installation.